peteroupc/peteroupc.github.io/random.md

     The implementation may reseed itself from time to time (using a newly generated seed as described earlier).
 It should do so if the PRNG's _seed length_ is less than 238 bits.
 If the implementation reseeds, it should do so before it generates more values than the square root of the PRNG's period without reseeding.
 -  **Speed:** The implementation should select procedures that are reasonably fast for most applications.
 The implementation may instead use an unpredictable-random implementation as long as the method remains at least as fast, in the average case, as the statistical-random implementation it would otherwise use.
 -  **Time Complexity:** The implementation must run in amortized linear time on the size of the output array.
--  **Thread Safety:** The implementation should be safe for concurrent use by multiple threads.
 -  **Examples:** The `xorshift128+` and `Lehmer128` random number generators.
 -  **Non-Examples:**  Mersenne Twister [systematically fails](http://xoroshiro.di.unimi.it/#quality) one of the `BigCrush` tests.
 Any linear congruential generator with modulus 2<sup>63</sup> or less (such as `java.util.Random`) has a _seed length_ of less than 64 bits.